Microsoft Project – How to Use the Timeline Tool a step by step guide

 Why use the Timeline Tool?

-Microsoft Project is a fantastic project scheduling tool, and it is deservedly the industry standard.
-As a user of Project you probably appreciate its intelligence and flexibility as much as I do.
-The problem is that not everyone feels the same.
+Microsoft Project is a fantastic project scheduling tool and is deservedly the industry standard.
+As a user of Microsoft Project, you appreciate its intelligence and flexibility as much as I do.
+The problem is that only some feel the same.

-I have come across many senior managers even program managers who visibly go pale when they see a Microsoft Project Gantt Chart.
-The most frequent request I hear from sales people and managers is along the lines of:
+I have encountered many senior managers, even program managers, who visibly pale when they see a Microsoft Project Gantt Chart.
+The most frequent request I hear from salespeople and managers is:

 And